IBM ILOG CPLEX Solver

 CPLEX Solution Polishing

 Also the solution polishing heuristic of CPLEX is available in AIMMS to boost performance on certain types of models.
 Solution Polishing is appropriate for finding the best solutions to complex and difficult Mixed Integer Programming models within a specified time and is used to improve the best solution at the end of the branch-and-cut process if optimality has not been proven.
 It can also be used instead of the branch-and-cut algorithm if an initial solution can be found in the root node.

 CPLEX Tuning Tool

-CPLEX 11 introduced a performance tuning tool to help you analyze whether default option settings are best for your particular model or models and to aid you in adjusting option settings efficiently.
+CPLEX offers a performance tuning tool to help you analyze whether default option settings are best for your particular model or models and to aid you in adjusting option settings efficiently.

 About IBM ILOG CPLEX

 IBM ILOG CPLEX is developed and supported by IBM, Inc. IBM ILOG CPLEX is a registered trademark of IBM, Inc.

 Download a free license to use CPLEX as a mathematical programming solver in AIMMS